section-engineering-education/engineering-education/articles/secured-deeplearning-in-remote-devices/index.md

 ### Introduction
 #### What is Federated Learning?
 In Deep Learning, a problem of privacy arises with the centralization of the data used in training and development.
-The nature of data is to remain private, accessible only to the end-users, not even the organization that is providing the service.
+The nature of data is for it to remain private, accessible only to the end-users, and not even to the organization that is providing the service.
 But in today's day and age, we are unsure if our privacy is ever at stake.

 Any end-user device using deep learning sends the data to the cloud, the predictions/classifications are made, and it returns the results to the end-users.
 There is no guarantee that our data is secure.
 That’s where federated learning (Distributed deep learning), comes into the picture, to preserve privacy of the data.